Harika-SVL/Jenkins/notes.md

 * Validate: validates the pom and it's project
 * Compile: converts the java code into byte code (.java to .class).
 It stores the class files in `target/classes`
-* Test: it will run the unit tests written and generates test results in xml format in text format. folder will be `/target/surefire-reports/TEST-*.xml`
+* Test: will run the unit tests written and generates test results in xml format in text format. folder will be `/target/surefire-reports/TEST-*.xml`
 * Package: creates the packaging format (jar/war/ear)and will be `<artifact-id>-<version>.<packaging-format>`
-* Install: This copies the package and it's definition into `M2_HOME` or `~/.m2/repository`
+* Install: copies the package and it's definition into `M2_HOME` or `~/.m2/repository`
-* Deploy: copying package and it's definition to remote repository for other users in other systems to use what you have built
+* Deploy: copying package and it's definition to remote repository for other users in other systems to use what you have built (This command is equivalent to git push)
-* Clean: clean removes target folder
+* Clean: removes target folder

+=> Here, when we execute a goal, all the pevious goals also get's executed

 * Lifecycle
     [Refer Here : https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference]
 * To execute any lifecycle goal `mvn <goal>`